 Full-time/Half-time Student StatusFull-time student status is defined as follows for graduate students:

 - 9 semester hours (s.h.) per semester during the academic year; 5 s.h. during summer session

 - 5 semester hours (s.h.) per semester during the academic year; 3 s.h. during summer session

 Enrollment in Full-time MBA Courses

-Students admitted to the MBA-PM Program may complete up to 30 credit hours of Full-time MBA course work at the Iowa City campus.
+Students admitted to the Professional MBA Program may complete up to 15 credit hours of Full-time MBA course work at the Iowa City campus.
 MBA courses are offered in Iowa City during the fall and spring semesters.

-Students interested in taking courses on the main campus should contact their advisor and must meet on-campus registration requirements (such as student health).
-Please note there is a difference in tuition rates for on-campus, full-time courses vs. MBA-PM courses.
+Students interested in taking courses on the main campus should contact their site director and must meet on-campus registration requirements (such as student health).
+Please note tuition rates for on-campus, full-time courses are different than tuition rates for Professional MBA courses.

 Full-time MBA students have priority over such courses.